Meta-Dependence in Conditional Independence Testing: QUANTIFYING META-DEPENDENCE

 \subsection{CI Meta-Dependence}

-To get the shared information between two CI-tests, we examine whether the (conditional) mutual information corresponding to one test changes after we apply an information projection with respect to the other test.
+To measure the shared information between two CI tests, we ask whether the conditional mutual information for one test changes after projecting onto the other. \begin{definition}[CIMD] Consider two conditional independencies: